A Practical Guide for Smaller Charities

 Let’s clear this up first.

 What the Charity Governance Code does — for charities of all sizes — is recommend that boards carry out regular reviews of their own effectiveness.
 The Code sets out principles and recommended practice, but it isn’t law.
-Trustees are expected to apply it on a “comply or explain” basis, meaning you should either follow the recommendations or be able to explain why you haven’t.
+Trustees are expected to apply it on a “apply or explain” basis, meaning you should either follow the recommendations or be able to explain why you haven’t.

 For smaller charities (the Code defines these as those with income under £1 million), expectations are lighter-touch.
 But “not required” shouldn’t mean “not worth doing.”
 A review, done properly, helps your board identify gaps in skills, address poor dynamics before they become problems, and demonstrate accountability to funders and stakeholders.

-Here’s the reality for most small and medium charities.
+Here is the reality for most small and medium charities.

 And then what?